 When you start a stream with Airtame, audio is disabled by default to minimize latency.
-For smooth and synchronized audio and video, you must enable video mode by clicking on the speaker icon (which appears after you click start).
+For smooth and synchronized audio and video, you must enable audio mode by clicking on the speaker icon (which appears after you click start).
 Alternatively, you can set your own parameters using manual mode in the app settings, but please be aware that this option doesn't always provide the best streaming quality.

 🎯 A stable network with good reception is the most important factor for a good stream🎯 Streaming with sound OFF: 400 - 800 milliseconds latency (1-5Mbit/s bandwidth)